microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecuritySecureScore.md

 # New-MgSecuritySecureScore

 ## SYNOPSIS
-Create new navigation property to secureScores for Security
+Create new navigation property to secureScores for security

 ## SYNTAX